pgrady3/music-compression-web/README.md

 # Results

-## Compression using frequency domain autoencoder
+## Compression using frequency-domain autoencoder

 The model is evaluated on the test set of our split.
 The data is converted to a frequency image, compressed, reconstructed, and the error is computed.
 These can be visualized below.